 Full Body Workouts

-Full Body vs Split Training: Which Is More Effective for Your Goals?
+Full Body vs Split Training: Which is More Effective for Your Goals?

 By HipTrain Team4 min read

-Full Body vs Split Training: Which Is More Effective for Your Goals?
+Full Body vs Split Training: Which is More Effective for Your Goals?

 Quick Stats Box:

-• Total Time: 30-40 minutes
+• Total Time: 20-30 minutes (including warm-up and cool-down)

-• Equipment Needed: No equipment required, optional light dumbbells (5-10 lbs)
+• Equipment Needed: No equipment required, optional yoga mat

-• Calories Burned: Approximately 200-300 calories depending on intensity
+• Calories Burned: Approximately 150-250 calories depending on intensity

-Understanding Full Body Workouts
+Understanding Full Body Training

-Benefits of Full Body Workouts
+Benefits of Full Body Training

 Understanding Split Training